 On the other hand, Off the Record has no Ending A. However, that doesn't mean there's no outcome where Phenotrans gets exposed for their evil deeds anyway.
 OTR's Overtime mode items have no concern with Phenotrans' cover, with the exception of that incriminating photo of the CEO having some fun at the Americana Casino.
 The rest of the items split focus between tokens to the Final Boss's affluent lifestyle and medicine to keep Rebecca alive after the gunshot wound she suffered at the hands of Agent S. Furthermore, more emphasis is put on the Zombrex stash within the gift basket item.
-This, combined with several hints from the 72-hour storyline, namely hints that the boss doesn't give two shits about covering for Phenotrans or getting back in good with them.
+This, combined with several hints from the 72-hour storyline, namely the leaked footage of the CURE activist starting the outbreak never being a part of the plan this time and The Mole outright claiming to have never dealt with him directly, whereas in the original game it was clearly the opposite, hints that the boss doesn't give two shits about covering for Phenotrans or getting back in good with them.
 Furthermore, with Frank West's photography in addition to Rebecca's videos, the heroes likely have much more evidence on their hands out of Fortune City about what really went down.
 Thus, Ending S in Off the Record is truly the best ending.